Student Financial Assistance

 Student Aid Report

-As a result of filing the FAFSA, the student receives a Student Aid Report (SAR) by e-mail if an email address was provided on the FAFSA.
-Otherwise, the student will be sent a SAR through regular mail.
-Students have the ability to access their SAR by going to www.studentaid.gov.
-Students will need their FSA ID to access their SAR.
+As a result of filing the FAFSA, the student receives a FAFSA Submission Summary (FSS) by e-mail if an email address was provided on the FAFSA.
+Otherwise, the student will be sent a FSS through regular mail.
+Students have the ability to access their FSS by going to www.studentaid.gov.
+Students will need their FSA ID to access their FSS.

-When students receive their SAR, Marshall University receives the results of the students’ FAFSA.
-The needs analysis results provide an Expected Family Contribution (EFC), which is used to determine a student’s financial aid eligibility.
+When students receive their FSS, Marshall University receives the results of the students’ FAFSA.
+The needs analysis results provide a Student Aid Index (SAI), which is used to determine a student’s financial aid eligibility.

 Cost of Attendance